-NextGen Air Transportation (NGAT)

-- Focuses on developing and evaluating improvements to existing and anticipated air traffic control, airspace management, airport and airspace system capacity, surface traffic management, and flight safety, specifically as it relates to the integration of Unmanned Aircraft Systems (UAS) into domestic airspace. - NGAT has led the State of North Carolina's UAS efforts for the last three years.
+- NextGen Air Transportation (NGAT) institute at NCSU - Focuses on developing and evaluating improvements to existing and anticipated air traffic control, airspace management, airport and airspace system capacity, surface traffic management, and flight safety, specifically as it relates to the integration of Unmanned Aircraft Systems (UAS) into domestic airspace. - NGAT has led the State of North Carolina's UAS efforts for the last four years.